olincollege/SoftSysShell/reports/report.md

 3: history
 unixsh>
 ```
 The `history` commands allows the user to see all the previous commands entered within the shell.
 The user can also use the up and down arrow keys to go through all the past commands.
-As discussed earlier the GNU readline library's `add_history` function was used to store all the previous commands.
+As discussed earlier the GNU readline library's `add_history` function is used to store all the previous commands.
 The follwing function is called to print out all the previous history when the `history` command is entered.
 ```
 void print_history(){
     /* 'register' informs compiler that a variable can be put in a register */